SantiagoSalazarPavajeau/learn-blog/_posts/2020-05-15-from_ruby_to_javascript.markdown

 permalink:  from_ruby_to_javascript
 ---

-This project was born after I was having again a hard time finding an idea that I liked.
-First I was considering another blog like app like my previous project [Young Papas Hobbies](https://santiagosalazarpavajeau.github.io/ruby_on_rails_project_-_young_papas_hobbies), however after seeing other projects in Javascript and what it could be done compared to Rails (like games and interactive single page applications), I went for a music app.
-Also music is a topic I am passionate about since I have been involved in music since I have memory due to my grandmother being a violin player and teacher.
-Also I recorded an album by myself when I was in highschool around 10 years ago, and I have been gearing up with some music gear lately.
-Specially proud of my analog synth, which made the chord sounds for this app, I also have been very curious about chord progessions lately which is the reason why I chose to create this specific app.
+This project was born after narrowing down from several project ideas that I liked.
+First I was considering another blog like app like my previous project [Young Papas Hobbies](https://santiagosalazarpavajeau.github.io/ruby_on_rails_project_-_young_papas_hobbies),  and even a restaurnt recipe web app.
+However after seeing other projects in Javascript I realized the type of web apps that could be built compared to Rails (like games and other interactive single page applications), so I decided to build a music app.
+Also music is a topic I am passionate about and I have been involved in music ever since I have memory due to my grandmother being a violin player and teacher.
+Also I have been recording music with my friends since I was a kid.
+But lately I have been looking into some new music gear like synths which I made some sounds on the app from.
+I also have been very curious about what goes into chord progessions lately which is the reason why I chose to create this specific app, and had fun building the chords.

 This project is meant to be a music web application that lets the user "jam" and create simple songs with a few clicks.
-It allows to add chords to a track and plays a beat.
+It allows to add chords to a "track" that plays a beat.
 The variety of chords allows you to play almost any chord progression.
-These sounds are stored in the local directory, and they are accessed through an *audio* html tag.
+All the sounds are stored in the local directory, and they are accessed through an *audio* html tag.
 We create the audio tags and accompanying buttons to play the sounds, by using a Javascript class called *Chord*.
 This class creates all the functionality of the audios, including playing the sounds on a click event, adding the sound to the track and removing the sounds from the track.

-All this functionality is done through the ability of JS to *manipulate the DOM*  (the web page's behavior).
+All this functionality is done through the ability of JS to *manipulate the DOM*  (change the web page's behavior from the users perspective).

 ## Organizing a Javascript App

-In rails applications are organized in a very clear way with controllers, router, models, views.
-However, when we work with plain Javascript for the front end of our app we have to create our own design to keep our app organized.
+In rails, applications are organized in a very specific way with controllers, router, models, views.
+However, when we work with plain Javascript for the front end of our app, we have to create our own design to keep our app organized.
 For this we can use Modules to create different classes that have specific responsabilities.
-In my case, I saw some of the opportunites to separate concerns later on in my project but ended up choosing the following:
+In my case, I saw some of the opportunites to the code into around mid-way on in my project but ended up choosing the following:

 * App: launches the code.
 * Adapter: defines all the fetch/AJAX requests and manipulates the DOM.